Below is a list of commonly asked questions about PFAS. If you have any more please get in touch and we can try to answer them for you!

 PFAS stands for per- or poly-fluorinated alkyl substances.
 They are a group of over 10,000 industrial chemicals widely used in everyday products from food packaging to bike oil and are now widespread throughout our natural environment.

-Many PFAS are known to cause harm to both the environment and human health.
 These so called ‘forever chemicals’ are highly persistent, mobile and have been connected with health concerns including, cancer, immune system disorders and fertility issues.
 Some PFAS can take over 1,000 years to degrade in the environment, meaning the pollution we cause today will last for generations to come.

 Why are PFAS bad for the environment?

 PFAS now pollutes water, soil and air, and has been found in hundreds of wildlife species across the globe, from polar bears to bottlenose dolphins.
-These ‘forever chemicals’ have been connected with immune system, kidney and liver issues, hormonal disruption, neurological damage and even harm to reproduction, posing a significant threat to wildlife species already vulnerable to growing environmental pressures.
+These forever chemicals have been connected with immune system, kidney and liver issues, hormonal disruption, neurological damage and even harm to reproduction, posing a significant threat to wildlife species already vulnerable to growing environmental pressures.

-These ‘forever chemicals’ have also been shown to negatively impact soil health by altering soil microbial functions and reducing the biodiversity and connectivity of soil bacteria.
+PFAS have also been shown to negatively impact soil health by altering soil microbial functions and reducing the biodiversity and connectivity of soil bacteria.

-- PFAS – per– or poly-fluorinated alkyl substances, the overall group of 10,000+ chemicals.
-Can also be generally referred to as Forever Chemicals.
+- PFAS (per– or poly-fluorinated alkyl substances) or ‘Forever Chemicals’ – This refers to the overall group of 10,000+ chemicals.

-- PTFE – polytetrafluoroethylene.
-A PFAS subgroup of fluoropolymers, often found in coatings like Teflon and bike oils.
+- PTFE (polytetrafluoroethylene) – A PFAS subgroup of fluoropolymers, often found in coatings like Teflon and bike oils.

 - PFC – poly/perfluorinated compounds i.e., PFAS compounds.
 Waterproof clothing is often labelled as PFC-free.

-- PFO – perfluorooctane i.e., PFOA and PFOS (and similar) PFAS compounds
+- PFO – perfluorooctane i.e., PFOA and PFOS (and similar) PFAS compounds.

 Are any PFAS banned?